PostHog/posthog.com/contents/handbook/engineering/feature-pricing.md

 ### Other guidelines

-- We should always ask ourselves how newly release features should be priced, even if it's launching as a free product.
+- We should always ask ourselves how newly-released features should be priced, even if it's launching as a free product.
 A default behavior is good, but it shouldn't be used as a replacement for critically thinking about where something fits into our pricing scheme.

 - Our default assumption for new features is that full usage is only available on the paid plans.